-1. To Be Completed by Student a.
-Student Acknowledgment: and Parent I understand the risks and poss I understand the risks and possible dangers to me of the proposed research plan.
-I have read the ISEF Rules and Guidelines and will adhere to all International Rules when conducting this research.
-Student researchers are expected to main misconduct are not condoned at any level plagiarism, forgery, use or presentation of projects will fail to qualify for competition tain the highes of research or other researcl st st con her's andards of honesty npetition.
-Such prac s work as one's own ctices include but are not limited to Student's Printed Name Signature owledged (mm/dd/yy) prior to experimentation.) b.
-Parent/Guardian Approval: I have read and understand the risks and possible dangers involved in the Research Plan/Project Summary.
-I consent to my child participating in this research.
-Parent/Guardian's Printed Name Signature owledged (mm/dd/yy) orior to experimentation.)
-2. To be completed by the local of (Required for projects requiring prior as appropriat te.) a.
-Required for projects that need prior SRC/IRB approval BEFORE experimentation (humans, vertebrates or potentially hazardous biological agents). b.
-Required for research conducted at all Regulated Research Institutions with no prior fair SRC/IRB approval.
-This preject was conducted at a regulated research institution The SRC/IRB has carefully studied this project's Research Plan/Project Summary and all the required forms are included.
+possible dangers and Guidelines an to me Id will a of the proposed research plan. adhere to all International Rules when conducting statement. misconduct are not condoned at any I evel of research o on of other researc r comp cher's v dards of honesty and integrity.
+Scientific fraud and betition.
+Such practices include but are not limited to vork as one's own, and fabrication of data.
+Fraudulent I ISEF.
+Date Acknowledged (mm/dd/yy) (Must be prior to experimentation.) d the risks and possible dangers involved in the d participating in this research.
+Parent/Guardian's Printed Name Signature Date Acknowledged (mm/dd/yy) (Must be prior to experimentation.)
+2. To be completed by the loc (Required for projects requiring) a.
+Required for projects that need prior S orior SRC/IRB AP BEFORE experimentation (humans, vertebrates or potentially hazardous biological agents).
+OR Research Institutions with no prior fair SRC/IRB approval.
+This project was conducted at a regulated research institution

+The SRC/IRB has carefully studied this project's Research Plan/ Project Summary and all the required forms are included.
 My signature indicates approval of the Research Plan/Project Summary before the student begins experimentation.
-This project was conducted at a regulated research institution (not home or high school, etc.), was reviewed and approved by the proper institutional board before experimentation and complies with the ISEF Rules.
-Attach (1C) and any required institutional approvals (e.g. IACUC, IRB).
-SRC/IRB Chair's Printed Name Signature Date of Approva (Must be prior to ex SRC Chair's Printed I Name (, Signature Da (Ma te of Signature (mm/dd/yy) ay be after experimentation) 3.
-Final ISEF Affiliated Fair SRC A pproval(Re qui red for ALL Pro jects) SRC Approval After Experimentation and Befo ISEF Rules.

-Signature

-Signature

-Page 34

-(where applicable)

-Regional SRC Chair's Printed Name
+SRC/IRB Chair's Printed Name